xbsoftware/enjoyhint/README.md

 The sequence of steps can be only linear for now.
 So, the script config is an array.
 Every element of this array is the config for some step.

 Example.
-Highlight some button and then after you click on it, highlight some panel:
+Highlight some button and after you click on it, highlight some panel:
 ```
 var enjoyhint_script_steps = [
   {